Perry Como: Early years

 Como started helping his family at age 10, working before and after school in Steve Fragapane's barber shop for 50¢ a week.
-By age 13, he had graduated to having his own chair in the Fragapane barber shop, although he stood on a box to tend to his customers.
-It was also around this time that Como lost his week's wages in a dice game.
-Filled with shame, he locked himself in his room and did not come out until hunger got the better of him.
-He managed to tell his father what had happened to the money his family depended on.
-His father told him he was entitled to make a mistake and that he hoped his son would never do anything worse than this.
-When Como was 14, his father became unable to work because of a severe heart condition.
-Como and his brothers became the support of the household.
+By age 13, Como had graduated to having his own chair in the Fragapane barber shop, although he stood on a box to tend to his customers.
+Also around this time, Como lost his week's wages in a dice game.
+Filled with shame, Como locked himself in his room and did not come out until hunger got the better of him.
+Como managed to tell his father what had happened to the money his family depended on.
+His father told Como that he was entitled to make a mistake and that he hoped his son would never do anything worse than this.

+When Como was 14, his father became unable to work because of a severe heart condition, resulting in Como and his brothers becoming the support of the household.

 Despite his musical ability, Como's primary ambition was to become the best barber in Canonsburg.
-Practicing on his father, he mastered the skills well enough to have his own shop at age 14.
-One of Como's regular customers at the barber shop owned a Greek coffee house that included a barber shop area, and asked Como whether he would like to take over that portion of his shop.
-Como had so much work after moving to the coffee house, he had to hire two barbers to help with it.
+Practicing on his father, Como mastered the skills well enough to have his own shop at age 14.
+One of Como's regular customers at the barber shop owned a Greek coffeehouse that included a barber shop area, and asked Como whether he would like to take over that portion of his shop.
+Como had so much work after moving to the coffeehouse, he had to hire two barbers to help.
 His customers worked mainly at the nearby steel mills.
-They were well-paid, did not mind spending money on themselves and enjoyed Como's song renditions.
+They were well-paid, did not mind spending money on themselves, and enjoyed Como's song renditions.
 He did especially well when one of his customers would marry.
 The groom and his men would avail themselves of every treatment Como and his assistants had to offer.
 Como sang romantic songs while busying himself with the groom as the other two barbers worked with the rest of the groom's party.
 During the wedding preparation, the groom's friends and relatives would come into the shop with gifts of money for Como.
 He became so popular as a "wedding barber" in the Greek community that he was asked to provide his services in Pittsburgh and throughout Ohio.